If you look closely at the picture below you will notice each child had their hands tied behind their backs.

-It’s hard to say how the children dealt with this when they got home but back in those days, if they pulled anything like they did now on taking their anger out on their parents, homes and siblings, they would get it twice as bad when they got home, which may account for how society acts today towards discipline;
+It’s hard to say how the children dealt with this when they got home.
+Back in those days, if they pulled anything as they did now on taking their anger out on their parents, homes, and siblings, they would get it twice as bad when they got home, which may account for how society acts today towards discipline;

-However, after a period of time, my son started feeling cut off from the world and he took matters into his own hands one night and walked to the local police station and said he was being abused, to which they take these accusations very seriously these days, and took him to the Children’s Hospital Emergency Room and I received a call later that night.
+However, after a period of time, my son started feeling cut off from the world and he took matters into his own hands one night and walked to the local police station and said he was being abused, to which they take these accusations very seriously these days and took him to the Children’s Hospital Emergency Room and I received a call later that night.

 By the time the incident was done, I was being investigated by Children’s Protective Services.
 Talk about hurt and humiliated.
-Since I did not have a good relationship with my own mother, the one thing I prided myself on what being a good mom to my son and to hear how he was describing me as a parent and what the authorities were questioning me on was more than hurtful to say the least.
+Since I did not have a good relationship with my own mother, the one thing I prided myself on what being a good mom to my son and to hear how he was describing me as a parent and what the authorities were questioning me on was more than hurtful, to say the least.
 I wasn’t scared because I knew he had not been abused.
-Had things gotten volital and out of hand at times?
+Had things gotten volatile and out of hand at times?
 Yes – as it does in many families – nothing is perfect.